NBISweden/proteomics-servers/DIA/README.md

 # Ansible scripts for installation of DIA analysis server

-The scripts will update, install dependencies, and different versions of DIANA and pyprophet on an Ubunutu 14.04 server.
+The scripts will update, install dependencies, and different versions of DIANA and pyprophet on an Ubuntu 14.04 server.

 - `diana-ansible.yml` for DIANA 1.0.0, as in the Teleman paper.
 - `diana-latest.yml` for the latest version of DIANA from GitHub, and PyProphet from the Teleman GitHub branch.